 If needed, specify the number of neurons in each learnable layer or whether to use an LSTM layer.
 To do so, create an agent initialization option object using

 Create the agent using the corresponding agent creation function.
-The resulting agent contains the appropriate actor and critic representations listed in the table above.
+The resulting agent contains the appropriate actor and critics listed in the table above.
 The actor and critic use default agent-specific deep neural networks as internal approximators.

-For more information on creating actor and critic function approximators, see Create Policy and Value Function Representations.
+For more information on creating actor and critic function approximators, see Create Policies and Value Functions.

 You can use the Reinforcement Learning Designer app to import an existing environment and interactively design DQN, DDPG, PPO, or TD3 agents.
 The app allows you to train and simulate the agent within your environment, analyze the simulation results, refine the agent parameters, and export the agent to the MATLAB workspace for further use and deployment.
 For more information, see Create Agents Using Reinforcement Learning Designer.

 When choosing an agent, a best practice is to start with a simpler (and faster to train) algorithm that is compatible with your action and observation spaces.
 You can then try progressively more complicated algorithms if the simpler ones do not perform as desired.